Murder of Peter Porco: Burglaries

-During the course of their investigation, authorities determined that Porco had a history of anti-social behavior that included burglarizing his parents' home.
+During the course of their investigation, authorities determined that Christopher Porco had a history of anti-social behavior that included burglarizing his parents' home.
 In 2005, Bethlehem Police detectives traveled to San Diego, California, to retrieve a laptop computer that Christopher Porco had stolen from his parents in a break-in on July 21, 2003.
 Porco had sold the laptop on eBay.
 Police contended that eight months earlier, on November 28, 2002, Christopher staged a burglary at his parents' home in which he stole a Macintosh laptop computer and a Dell laptop computer.
-A camera reported missing from the burglary was recovered from the couple's front yard.
-One month before the attack, both Christopher and Johnathan Porco had their eBay accounts frozen because they shared the same Delmar address.
-Christopher had not sent several customers the items they had paid for from his account.
-During their investigation, prosecutors discovered that Christopher had posed as his own brother, sending emails to the customers falsely stating that his brother had died and was unable to deliver the items.
+One month before the attack, both Christopher and Johnathan Porco (his brother) had their eBay accounts frozen because they shared the same Delmar address.
+Christopher had not sent items to customers which they had paid for.
+Prosecutors discovered that Christopher had posed as his brother and sent emails to the customers falsely stating that his brother had died and was unable to deliver the items.